aerizostudios/martify-site-4ec0a/content/pages/index.md

         avatar: images/group-28-1.svg
         avatar_alt: Jonquil Von Haggerston's photo
         content: >-
-          Get started right away with no codingand easy-to-use navigation settingsto create the most accessibleplatform for your customers.
+          Get started right away with no coding and easy-to-use navigation settings to create the most accessible platform for your customers.
 seo:
   title: Martify - Build your online store
   description: >-